Statutory guidance

 If a pupil is absent on the scheduled day of a test, schools must have an approved timetable variation application to move a test up to 5 school days after the scheduled test date.
 Any missed test must not be administered until the school receives this confirmation.

-In the case of pupils who live in the same household, if one pupil is absent on the day of a test but other pupils from the same household are in school (and the school intends to administer the test to all pupils in the household), the school should consider delaying the test for all the pupils in the household.
-This is to ensure the integrity, security and confidentiality of the test is maintained.
+In the case of pupils who live in the same household, if one pupil is absent on the day of a test but other pupils from the same household are in school, and the school intends to administer the test to all pupils in the household, the school should consider delaying the test for all the pupils in the household.
+This is to ensure that the integrity, security and confidentiality of the test are maintained.
 The school must ensure the pupils do not have any opportunity to discuss test content with pupils who have already taken the test.

-Schools must submit an application for a timetable variation on the Primary Assessment Gateway (PAG).
+Schools must submit an application for a timetable variation using the ‘Submit timetable variation’ form, available in the ‘Test administration’ tab on the NCA Portal.

-As headteacher, you have specific responsibilities when administering the KS2 tests, as detailed in the ‘Headteachers’ responsibilities’ section of the 2025 KS2 ARA.
+As the headteacher at a school administering the KS2 tests, you have specific responsibilities, which are detailed in the ‘Responsibilities’ section of the 2026 KS2 ARA.

-Observers should expect to see the complete administration of the test or tests they are observing.
-They should check:
+Observers should expect to witness the complete administration of each test assigned to them.
+They should check that:

 Invited observers do not replace monitoring visits.
 A sample of at least 10% of schools will receive a monitoring visit from the local authority.
 Schools should refer to the monitoring visits guidance, which gives information about what local authorities will look for during their visits.